How to ensure a secure migration to AWS, Azure and Docker

 Why traditional solutions do not cope with cloud and containers?

-First, it all start with the shared responsibility model with the cloud provider.
-Customer give up some control and visibility to the cloud provider, and the cloud provider gives back some tools such as virtual firewalls or security groups, and some visibility such as firewall logs.
+First, it all starts with the shared responsibility model with the cloud provider.
+Customers give up some control and visibility to the cloud provider, and the cloud provider gives back some tools such as virtual firewalls or security groups, and some visibility such as firewall logs.

 This is enough for "lift and shift" use cases, and customers may deploy their virtual machines (instances on EC2) and assess the security of their workloads using traditional vulnerability management tools for example.